Chris Sale: 2012

 Sale made the transition to a starting pitcher for the 2012 season.
-On May 28, Sale struck out a career high 15 batters in 7 1/3 innings during a 2–1 victory over the Tampa Bay Rays.
+On May 28, Sale struck out a career-high 15 batters in 7 1/3 innings during a 2–1 victory over the Tampa Bay Rays.
 Sale's 15 strikeouts are tied for second most in franchise history with Eddie Cicotte, Ed Walsh, and Jim Scott.
-Jack Harshman holds the White Sox team record with 16 strikeouts in a game.
-Sale was named the American League Pitcher of the Month for the month of May with a record of 4–1, an ERA of 1.71, 35 strikeouts and a .181 opponents' average over six games.
+Jack Harshman and Lance Lynn hold the White Sox team record with 16 strikeouts in a game.
+Sale was named the American League Pitcher of the Month for May with a record of 4–1, an ERA of 1.71, 35 strikeouts and a .181 opponents' average over six games.

 Sale was chosen by American All-Star manager Ron Washington to pitch in the 83rd All-Star Game in Kansas City.
 This marked Sale's first All-Star appearance.

 During the 2012 season, Sale compiled a 17–8 record, a 3.05 ERA, and 192 strikeouts in 192 innings pitched.
 He ended up finishing sixth in voting for the AL Cy Young Award.

 2013

 On March 7, 2013, Sale and the White Sox agreed on a five-year, $32 million contract with two option years depending on the team.

 On May 12, 2013, Sale threw a one-hit shutout during a 3–0 Sox victory over the Los Angeles Angels of Anaheim.
 Sale took a perfect game into the seventh inning.
 With one out in the top of the seventh inning, Mike Trout singled up the middle for the only hit of the game.
 Sale finished the game with 7 strikeouts and no walks, allowing Trout as the only base runner.
 Sale began the 2013 season with a 6–8 record and a 2.85 ERA.
 He was named an All-Star for the 2nd season in a row.
-Sale came on to pitch for the 2nd and 3rd innings, allowing no hits, no runs, no walks and striking out two NL hitters.
+Sale came on to pitch for the 2nd and 3rd innings, allowing no hits, no runs, no walks, and striking out two NL hitters.
 He was named the winning pitcher for the American League, which won the game 3–0.

 In 30 starts of the 2013 season, Sale had an AL-leading 4 complete games, an 11–14 record, 226 strikeouts, and a 3.07 ERA in 214.1 innings pitched.
 He received one of the lowest run supports in the AL. Sale ended up finishing in fifth place in Cy Young votes for 2013.